-We have a "classified" board of directors currently fixed at six members.
-Our board is divided into three classes consisting of two Class I directors, two Class II directors and two Class III directors.
+We have a "classified" board of directors currently fixed at six members with one vacancy in connection with the resignation of Robert D. Burke, MD on January 18, 2016.
+Our board is divided into three classes currently consisting of two Class I directors with one vacancy, two Class II directors and two Class III directors.
 One class of directors is elected each year at our Annual Meeting of Stockholders for an approximate three-year term.
-The term of the Class II directors expires at the 2015 Annual Meeting.
+The term of the Class III directors expires at the 2016 Annual Meeting.